-You will next be prompted to optionally set the visibility permissions for your registered site users, customize the contact form, allow support requests from unregistered (anonymous) users, and to add the Web Widget to your Wordpress site.
+You will next be prompted to optionally set the visibility permissions for your registered site users, customize the contact form, allow support requests from unregistered (anonymous) users, and to add Web Widget (Classic) to your Wordpress site.

 For information about allowing anonymous users to submit requests, see Setting up anonymous ticket submissions with Zendesk Support for Wordpress.

 You can set these options immediately or later by selecting the Zendesk Support settings from the Zendesk Support for Wordpress panel, as shown here: